vladysor/SensEdu/docs/Library/DAC.md

 info about internal things, like taken streams, channels and etc. if you want link, include it like this: [link_name]. and link itself at the bottom

-TODO: explain all structs, why we need dac_data, DAC settings
-TODO: explain errors
-TODO: how wave modes are different

 [link_name]: https:://link